JNiii/Cloud-Projects/Azure-Networking-01/README.md

 ## Further Details
 **Azure-Networking-01** project aims to engage into an increasingly complex Azure Virtual Network setup and starts with a deep dive in hub and spoke networking and user-defined routes, and then goes on by adding components such as the Azure Application Gateway, and Azure Firewall.

 Since I am using a Whizlabs Azure Sandbox subscription, it is time limited to just a maximum of 3 hour per session.
-So, let's say you've created a session with a 3 hour limit, after the limit, all of your resources are now deleted and you're back to square one which drove me to create Azure Resource Manager templates in order to automate and redeploy resources faster.
-ARM templates are deployed via Azure Cloud Shell on each session by using "Hub-Spoke-Deployment.ps1" powershell script.
+So, let's say you've created a session with a 3 hour limit, after the limit, all of the resources will be deleted.
+This behaviour drove me to learn and create Azure Resource Manager (ARM) templates in order to automate and redeploy resources faster.
+ARM templates and Powershell scripts are uploaded to Azure Cloud Shell on each session.
+ARM templates are then deployed by using "Hub-Spoke-Deployment.ps1" powershell script.

 **Powershell script flow**: